TerraBite147/higher-or-lower/README.md

   - When a user clicks the new game button the screen will change to the game window.
   - In the center a card will be displayed and the user will be asked to guess if the next card will be higher or lower than the current card.
   - The goal of the game to to get to 50 points with the least amount of guesses.
-  - Guessing correct will grant them a streak point, guessing multiple in a row will double the streak points. for example 1 correct guess will give 1 streak point, 2 correct will give 2, 3 correct will give 4 ect.
+  - Guessing correctly will grant them a streak point, guessing correctly multiple times in a row will double the streak points.
+For example 1 correct guess will give 1 streak point, 2 correct will give 2, 3 correct will give 4 ect.
   - The user will always have the option to bank the points to secure them.
   - If the user guesses wrong the streak will reset back to 0 without the option to bank.
-  - In the bottom left the banked points will be displayed.
+  - In the Top on the window the banked points will be displayed.
-  - In the bottom center the current streak points will be displayed.
+  - In the right of the banked points in the top center of the window the current streak points will be displayed.

 ![Game window](README/Images/game.png)